3359 Mississauga Road

 Researchers are asked to fill in a registration form and abide by our Handling Guidelines.
 The Archives & Special Collections are open to the public.

-If you cannot visit us in person, we are happy to assist you with your inquiry by whatever means you prefer to contact us.
+If you cannot visit us in person, we are still happy to assist you with your inquiry.
 While we can undertake limited research for specific information, we encourage you to plan a visit if your inquiry requires lengthy research.
 There are no fees for the research we do on your behalf.